windowsgamessamples/UnityPorting/README.md

 - Open \UnityPorting\PlatformerApps\Platformer.sln with Visual Studio 2013.
 - You must have the [NuGet](http://www.nuget.org/) packet manager installed.<br/>
-- Build the solution to ensure all NuGet packages are available (e.g. Facebook) as the solution is set to automatically restore NuGet packages.
+- First Time: Build the solution to ensure all NuGet packages are available (e.g. Facebook) as the solution is set to automatically restore NuGet packages.
 - Ensure PlatfomerWindows is set as the startup project
 - Ensure that configuration for the build matches your target device (e.g. Master | x86)
 - Then simply F5 the solution and it will run!

 ## Building and running for Windows Phone

 - Open \UnityPorting\PlatformerApps\Platformer.sln with Visual Studio 2013.
 - You must have the [NuGet](http://www.nuget.org/) packet manager installed.<br/>
-- Build the solution to ensure all NuGet packages are available (e.g. Facebook) as the solution is set to automatically restore NuGet packages.
+- First Time: Build the solution to ensure all NuGet packages are available (e.g. Facebook) as the solution is set to automatically restore NuGet packages.
-- Make sure you build out from Unity as above "Building to Windows Phone App from Unity"
 - Ensure PlatfomerWP8 is set as the startup project
+- Ensure that configuration for the build matches your target device (e.g. Master | Arm)
 - Then simply F5 the solution and it should run!

 ## Updating the Sample Plugin